Yes! This is my official pregnancy announcement.

 Another added factor for my husband and I specifically was that we were told that we’d have a hard time conceiving.
 In hindsight, that appears to be far from the truth.
 But me being 35 years old, and not knowing what my chances to conceive would be without actually trying, definitely did play into not wanting to wait too long.
 (I also got lucky that my first pregnancy and labor went quite smoothly, not giving me reason for needing more time between children.)

-I know my situation is a unique one: I work for myself, rather than for a corporation, I’m privileged enough to be able to afford hired childcare, and I’ve had an easier time getting pregnant than others.
+I know that my reality doesn’t apply to everyone: I work for myself, rather than for a corporation, I’m privileged enough to be able to afford hired childcare, and I’ve had an easier time getting pregnant than others.
 But I think it’s important to share different stories and show that the narrative of becoming a parent, finding fulfillment in your work (even when it gets really hard), and being more successful because of your children, not despite of them, is a possibility.

 On the flip side, while I’m so grateful to be pregnant again, I also have to admit that I’m really scared.
 I don’t know with certainty if I’ll be able to continue to juggle it all.
 I’ve had fleeting moments during this pregnancy where I’ve questioned even wanting a second — having an infant and going through first trimester symptoms while working full-time is no joke.
 But if there’s one thing I’ve learned on this parenthood and founder journey is that the best things in life tend to be a challenge.
 They test us to the core, but they also gift us with the opportunity to grow and find whole new meaning with each chapter.